 The NMC General Plan Goal 15.0 and Policies 15.1.1-15.1.5 provide for the preservation of archaeological, historical, and cultural resources through a number of policies and implementation measures.
 Included within these policies is the specific requirement that all development projects conduct a Phase 1 survey to determine significance.
 Also, all developments must propose avoidance and/or preservation plans for any significant archaeological or historic site, where necessary.

 5.11.2 - Existing Conditions

-The existing conditions will be described in terms of the project site's setting in a regional context, the actual conditions on the project site, and the regulatory setting.
+The regional context for cultural resources, conditions on the project site, and the regulatory setting are described in the sections that follow.

 Regional Conditions